-National Authors Day: Check Out These 10 Authors of Business Books
+National Authors Day: 10 Authors of Business Books

-In honor of National Authors Day, we’ve compiled a list of ten authors that have been credited with inspiring some of the most successful business leaders throughout the world.
+In honor of National Authors Day, we’ve compiled a list of books by ten authors that have inspired some of the most successful business leaders.
+By reading the wise words of these authors, you can learn new skills and ideas that will propel your company to excellence.

 10 Authors of Business Books That You Should Read: